3D-printed tool speeds up tank waste sampling at Savannah River Site

 Date: December 13, 2025

-Engineers at the Savannah River Site have developed a 3D-printed tool that could shorten the tank waste sampling process by several months, according to Savannah River Mission Completion.
+Engineers at the Savannah River Site (SRS) have developed a 3D-printed tool that could shorten the tank waste sampling process by several months, according to Savannah River Mission Completion.

 What to Read Next